BU-ISCIII/buisciii-tools/bu_isciii/assets/reports/md/rnaseq.md

 <details markdown="1">
 <summary>Output files</summary>

-* `<ALIGNER>/`
+- `<ALIGNER>/`
-    * `<SAMPLE>.markdup.sorted.bam`: Coordinate sorted BAM file after duplicate marking.
+  - `<SAMPLE>.markdup.sorted.bam`: Coordinate sorted BAM file after duplicate marking.
 This is the final post-processed BAM file and so will be saved by default in the results directory.
-    * `<SAMPLE>.markdup.sorted.bam.bai`: BAI index file for coordinate sorted BAM file after duplicate marking.
+  - `<SAMPLE>.markdup.sorted.bam.bai`: BAI index file for coordinate sorted BAM file after duplicate marking.
 This is the final post-processed BAM index file and so will be saved by default in the results directory.
-    * `<SAMPLE>.markdup.sorted.bam.csi`: CSI index file for coordinate sorted BAM file after duplicate marking.
+  - `<SAMPLE>.markdup.sorted.bam.csi`: CSI index file for coordinate sorted BAM file after duplicate marking.
 This is the final post-processed BAM index file and so will be saved by default in the results directory.
 Only generated if `--bam_csi_index` is specified as a parameter.
-* `<ALIGNER>/samtools_stats/`
+- `<ALIGNER>/samtools_stats/`
-    * SAMtools `<SAMPLE>.markdup.sorted.bam.flagstat`, `<SAMPLE>.markdup.sorted.bam.idxstats` and `<SAMPLE>.markdup.sorted.bam.stats` files generated from the duplicate marked alignment files.
+  - SAMtools `<SAMPLE>.markdup.sorted.bam.flagstat`, `<SAMPLE>.markdup.sorted.bam.idxstats` and `<SAMPLE>.markdup.sorted.bam.stats` files generated from the duplicate marked alignment files.
-* `<ALIGNER>/picard_metrics/`
+- `<ALIGNER>/picard_metrics/`
-    * `<SAMPLE>.markdup.sorted.MarkDuplicates.metrics.txt`: Metrics file from MarkDuplicates.
+  - `<SAMPLE>.markdup.sorted.MarkDuplicates.metrics.txt`: Metrics file from MarkDuplicates.

 </details>

 Unless you are using [UMIs](https://emea.illumina.com/science/sequencing-method-explorer/kits-and-arrays/umi.html) it is not possible to establish whether the fragments you have sequenced from your sample were derived via true biological duplication (i.e. sequencing independent template fragments) or as a result of PCR biases introduced during the library preparation.
-By default, the pipeline uses [picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates) to *mark* the duplicate reads identified amongst the alignments to allow you to guage the overall level of duplication in your samples.
+By default, the pipeline uses [picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates) to _mark_ the duplicate reads identified amongst the alignments to allow you to guage the overall level of duplication in your samples.
 However, for RNA-seq data it is not recommended to physically remove duplicate reads from the alignments (unless you are using UMIs) because you expect a significant level of true biological duplication that arises from the same fragments being sequenced from for example highly expressed genes.
-You can skip this step via the `--skip_markduplicates` parameter.
+This step will be skipped automatically when using the `--with_umi` option or explicitly via the `--skip_markduplicates` parameter.

 ![MultiQC - Picard MarkDuplicates metrics plot](images/mqc_picard_markduplicates.png)